Cross-border Shipping: Tariffs, Duties, and De Minimis Thresholds

 In this blog, we’ll break down the fundamentals of tariffs and duties, their role in cross-border shipping, and the challenges businesses must navigate in an evolving trade landscape.

-Shipping internationally—even between neighboring locations like Iowa and Ontario—comes with its own unique hurdles.
+Shipping internationally—even between the U.S. and Canada—comes with its own unique hurdles.
 Terms like “tariffs,” “duties,” and “de minimis thresholds” can be confusing, but understanding them is critical for managing costs and ensuring smooth delivery.
 We’ll break down these core concepts so you can ship across borders with greater confidence.

 What are Tariffs?